nickolai-garces/test-template/README.md

-I am a UTSA student currently majoring in *fill in your major*.
+I am a UTSA student currently majoring in finance.

 :hammer_and_wrench: Technical Skills
 <div>